Black Knight (Dane Whitman): Neural sword

 After giving up the Ebony Blade, Whitman designed and constructed a neural sword.
 The neural sword appears to be made of a laser beam and cuts through non-living matter.
 Its "laser" blade is a neural disruptor when used against living beings; when Whitman cuts someone with the sword, it delivers a massive jolt to the being's central nervous system.
 This jolt is usually enough to incapacitate someone within just a few hits.
 Alternately, Whitman can reverse the neural sword's energy stream so that it encases its hilt and, by extension, Whitman's fist in a high-energy field.
 Using the sword in this fashion enables Whitman to punch with some unspecified degree of enhanced strength.
 The neural sword also creates a refraction field used to defend against energy-based attacks.
 The blade also included a lethal setting which Whitman reserved for rare circumstances.

 Photon shield

-For a brief period while in the service of MI:13, Dane too adopted a hard-light energy shield similar to those used in the past by Captain America and the U.S.Agent.
+For a brief period while in the service of MI:13, Whitman too adopted a hard-light energy shield similar to those used in the past by Captain America and the U.S.Agent.